bradeneliason/PlutoGraphViz/README.md

 # PlutoGraphViz
-A simple experimental notebook to display graphs using Cytoscape.js
+A simple experimental Pluto.jl notebook to display graphs using Cytoscape.js

 ## Preview
 ![Demo of PlutoGraphVis](plutographviz.gif)